facebook/docusaurus/website/docs/lifecycle-apis.md

 ## `validateThemeConfig({themeConfig,validate})`

-Validate `themeConfig` for the plugins and theme.
-This method is called before the plugin is initialized.
+Return validated and normalized configuration for the theme.

 ### `themeConfig`

-`validateThemeConfig` is called with `themeConfig` provided in `docusaurus.config.js` for validation.
+`validateThemeConfig` is called with `themeConfig` provided in `docusaurus.config.js` for validation and normalization.

 ### `validate`